nikhil-kadivar/rbc-sickling-dynamics/README.md

-# Installation
+# Environment setup

-To install, follow this command in your terminal.
+To setup environment, follow this command in your terminal.

 ### 0. Clone the repository